THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Think carefully about the following:

-Wherefore, my beloved, as ye have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling.
-(Philippians 2:12)
+Therefore, my beloved, as you have always obeyed, not as in my presence only, but now much more in my absence, work out your own salvation with fear and trembling; (Philippians 2:12)

 Sometimes Christians become overconfident, too familiar with God.
 We are commanded to fear and tremble.
 When we catch a glimpse of the Day of the Lord we shall understand the “terror” of the Lord as well as the graciousness of His saving love.
 In fact, His grace and redeeming love are brought into clearer view when we understand how terrible is His wrath against the sin in the world.